 Participants are 100% vested in their participant contributions and rollovers, if any.
 Effective January 1, 2008, employer contributions for all employees hired on or after January 1, 2008 are subject to a six-year vesting schedule.
 Participants in the Plan hired on or prior to December 31, 2007 have an immediate and fully vested interest in the portion of the account relating to employer contributions and may, upon resignation from or discharge by the employer, withdraw their entire account balance.
+Forfeitures in the amount of \$107,448 and \$11,032 as of December 31, 2009 and 2008, respectively, were available to offset future employer contributions or plan administrative expenses at the discretion of the Company.

 Employer contributions made to the prior GPS Plan are subject to a three-year vesting schedule based on the participant's GPS service date.
 Forfeitures of nonvested participants are credited to the accounts of former GPS Plan participants employed at year-end based on a formula that considers the total compensation, as defined, of all former GPS Plan participants for that plan year.
-Forfeitures in the amount of \$71,883 and \$47,497 as of December 31, 2008 and December 31, 2007, respectively, were available for allocation to former GPS Plan participants.
+Forfeitures in the amount of \$82,025 and \$71,883 as of December 31, 2009 and 2008, respectively, were available for allocation to former GPS Plan participants and the Company is in the process of completing the allocation.